Rachel Rowe

-Rachel Susan Rowe (born 13 September 1992) is a Welsh professional footballer who plays as a forward for the Wales national team and FA Women's Super League club Reading.
+Rachel Susan Rowe (born 13 September 1992) is a Welsh professional footballer who plays as a forward for Women's Championship club Southampton and the Wales national team.

-She began her senior career with Cardiff City before joining Swansea City in 2013.
+Rowe began her senior career with Cardiff City before joining Swansea City in 2013.
 After two seasons, she joined Reading in February 2015, initially combining her playing career with a job in the prison service.
 She turned professional later the same year after helping the club win promotion to the FA Women's Super League.
 She made her international debut for Wales in 2017.

 Early life

 Rowe lived in Swansea, Wales where she began playing football at a young age.
 Her father suffered from alcoholism and she later commented that their "relationship deteriorated" due to his drinking before his death when Rowe was 21.
-She took a job at HM Prison Swansea as an operational support guard and later fulfilled the same role at HM Prison Cardiff.
-The role included performing vehicle checks and escorting contractors onto prison wings to perform maintenance work.
+She took a job at HM Prison Swansea as an Operational Support Grade (OSG) and later fulfilled the same role at HM Prison Cardiff.
 She later enrolled on a business management course provided by the Welsh Government.